c-blake/cron/test/testRes.md

 a lot more complexity in system dynamics, however here Load3 is both heavier & simpler than Load2.

-[^4]: If you think `at` can save you, that is usually implemented *on top* of cron, not via `sleep;run` - since cron will (usually) come up on reboots.
-I figure if I cannot get a chrt elevated process scheduled in a small fraction of 15 min then I almost surely have bigger worries than a cron job not running. ;)
+[^4]: Also, you rarely *want* to hibernate a laptop for a weekend and then have queued jobs run all at once upon de-hibernation.
+Scheduled jobs, the continuity of time/system availability, and back logs are all in eternal tension.
+If you think `at` can save you, that is usually implemented *on top* of cron, not via `sleep;run` - since cron will (usually) come up on reboots.
+I figure if I cannot get a chrt elevated process scheduled by the OS within a small fraction of 15 min then I almost surely have bigger worries than a missed cron job. ;)

 [^5]: Of course, the jitter feature can make it misleading at *any* time scale, but that is intended load spreading/desync, not a system limitation.
 Numerical